 Stucco exteriors are insulating, which makes heating and cooling a property easier and more energy-efficient.
 They are fire retardant, reduce outside noise, and, when properly maintained, can last for a very long time.

 Proper stucco installation is carefree, looks great, and can last for over a hundred years.
-However, if cracks or holes are noticed, repair stucco the right away, before the damage has a chance to spread.
+However, if cracks or holes are noticed, repair stucco the right away.
+You want to catch the cracks before the damage has a chance to spread.

 Repairing Hairline Cracks in Stucco